 Below are two files about the Town of South Hill and an abreviated history of our club from 1928 through Rotary year 2010 to 2011.

 South Hill Rotary History

-"South Hill celebrates 85th Anniversary"
+"South Hill celebrates 85th Anniversary in the photo below"